mirage335/mirage335DreamMachines/README.md

 All workstation designs mentioning AMD FX CPUs are to be considered in need of update.

+# Caution

+## SSD
+Be extremely skeptical of advertised SSD performance.
+Some variants are known to have severe latency issues under common conditions, or specific conditions which may be relevant to workstation workloads.

 # Change

 ## ASUS Motherboards